WeZZard/Gatsblog/content/profile/index.md

 - The Road Less Traveled

+- The Intelligent Investors

+- The Pyramid Principle

 - Structure and Interpretation of Computer Program

-- Engineering a Compiler, 2e
+- Engineering a Compiler, 2/e and 3/e

 - Advanced Compiler Design & Implementation

-- Static Single Assignment Book

-## Sports

-- Running

-- Swimming
+- SSA-Based Compiler Design